Alita: Battle Angel: Plot

-Having fallen in love with Hugo, Alita enters a Motorball tryout race for the prize money to send Hugo to Zalem.
-Hugo's relationship with Alita leads him to decide to quit his criminal job.
-He confronts his partner Tanji, but Zapan appears, kills Tanji and frames Hugo for the murder of another cyborg.
-Hugo narrowly escapes and calls Alita for help; she abandons the race and finds him just as Zapan does.
-Zapan mortally wounds Hugo.
-Dr. Chiren, having changed her mind about working for Vector, offers to help save Hugo by attaching his severed head to Alita's life support system.
-When Zapan sees through the trick and attempts to stop Alita, she seizes his prized Damascus blade and disfigures him.
+Having fallen in love with Hugo, Alita enters a Motorball tryout for the prize money to send Hugo to Zalem.
+Hugo decides to quit his criminal job.
+He confronts his partner Tanji, but Zapan appears, kills Tanji and frames Hugo for the murder.
+Hugo escapes and calls Alita for help; she abandons the race and finds him just as Zapan mortally wounds Hugo.
+Dr. Chiren saves Hugo by attaching his severed head to Alita's life support system.
+When Zapan attempts to stop Alita, she seizes his Damascus blade and cuts off his face.

-Ido transplants Hugo's head onto a cyborg body and tells Alita that Vector's offer to help Hugo reach Zalem was a lie; as an exiled citizen of Zalem, Ido is certain that citizens of Iron City cannot enter Zalem without becoming a motorball champion.
-Alita storms the Factory and confronts Vector, who reveals that Chiren has been harvested for her organs.
-Vector summons Grewishka, but Alita's new nanotech body allows her to easily destroy him.
-She forces Nova to speak to her through Vector.
+Ido transplants Hugo's head onto a cyborg body and tells Alita that Vector's offer to help Hugo reach Zalem was a lie, and that citizens of Iron City can only enter Zalem by becoming a Motorball champion.
+Alita confronts Vector, who reveals that Chiren has been harvested for her organs.
+Vector summons Grewishka whom Alita easily destroys with her new body.
+Nova speaks to her through Vector.
 When Nova threatens to harm her friends, Alita fatally impales Vector.

-Ido tells Alita that Hugo has fled to climb a cargo tube towards Zalem.
+Ido contacts Alita to tell her that Hugo is climbing a cargo tube towards Zalem.
 Alita catches up to him and pleads with him to return with her.
-He eventually agrees, but a serrated defense ring dropped by Nova shreds his body and throws him off the tube.
+He agrees, but a serrated defense ring dropped by Nova shreds his body and throws him off the tube.
 Alita catches him but cannot pull him up.
-Hugo thanks Alita for saving him before falling to his death.
+He thanks her for coming to save him, then falls.

-Months later, Alita is a rising superstar in the Motorball tournament.
-Cheered on by the crowd, she pledges vengeance by pointing her plasma-charged sword toward Zalem, where Nova watches from above, smirking.
+Months later, Alita is a rising star in Motorball.
+She swears revenge, pointing her sword toward Zalem where a smirking Nova watches.